gajus/express-tus/README.md

 import type {
   UploadType,
   IncomingMessageType,
-  RejectionResponseType,
+  ResponseType,
 } from 'express-tus';

 /**
  * @properties basePath Path to where the tus middleware is mounted.
 Used for redirects.
 Defaults to `/`.
  * @properties createUid Generates unique identifier for each upload request.
 Defaults to UUID v4.
- * @properties createUpload Approves (null result) or rejects (RejectionResponseType result) file upload.
+ * @properties createUpload Approves file upload.
 Defaults to allowing all uploads.
+ * @properties formatErrorResponse Formats HTTP response in case of an error.
  * @properties getUpload Retrieves progress information about an existing upload.
  * @properties upload Applies bytes contained in the incoming message at the given offset.
  */
 type ConfigurationType = {|
   +basePath?: string,
   +createUid?: () => Promise<string>,
-  +createUpload?: (input: UploadInputType) => Promise<RejectionResponseType | null>,
+  +createUpload?: (input: UploadInputType) => Promise<UploadType>,
-  +getUpload: (uid: string) => Promise<UploadType>,
+  +formatErrorResponse?: (error: Error) => ResponseType, +getUpload: (uid: string) => Promise<UploadType>, +upload: (
-  +upload: (
     uid: string,